tnt-coders/cmake/README.md

 ## Usage

 Using these modules is very straightforward.
-Simply add this repository to your project in a git submodule and then directly include the modules from within the CMakeLists.txt file
+Simply add this repository to your project in a git submodule and then directly include the modules from within the CMakeLists.txt file.